p2rathod/p2rathod.github.io/_drafts/2025-08-08-AI-maturity-model.md

 location: Toronto, Ontario
 ---

-As a product leader, I'm saturated with the promise of AI.
+I'm saturated with the promise of AI.
 We’re sold revolutionary, world-changing platforms in every pitch deck.
-The hype is real, but so is the gap between that grand vision and our customers’ daily reality.
+The hype is real, but so is the gap between that grand vision and our daily reality.

-Our users aren't thinking about "AGI."
-They're thinking about the mountain of invoices they need to process, the data they have to enter manually, and the tedious, repetitive tasks that drain their day.
+I'm not thinking about "AGI."
+I'm thinking about the mountain of work that I need to process, the data I have to enter manually, and the tedious, repetitive tasks that drain my day.

 Many of us want to build an AI that acts like an autonomous leader from day one.
-But our customers think of AI in a much more human way: as an employee.
+But most think of AI in a much more human way: as an employee.
 You don't hire an intern on Monday and make them a VP on Friday.
 You hire them, you train them, you supervise them, and you gradually build trust.
 Only after they've proven their competence on small tasks can you promote them to run the whole show.

 The most successful AI products will be the ones that honor this journey.
-They will meet customers at Stage 1—with a supervised junior assistant—and build a bridge of trust, utility, and value that walks them, step-by-step, to the promised land.
+They will meet customers at Stage 1—with a supervised junior assistant—and build a bridge of trust, utility, and value that walks them, step-by-step.
+Customers are not slow to adopt autonomy because they lack imagination.
+They are slow because they still carry the liability when the system is wrong.

-For product leaders, CPOs, and CEOs, our job is to map that journey.
-Based on my work in complex business automation, I’ve found it critical to use a maturity model to guide product strategy and customer adoption.
+For product builders, CPOs, and CEOs, our job is to map that journey and solve that systems problem.

 Here is a 5-stage AI maturity model, framed through the lens of a common, complex AP workflow: